jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

 First we install the vagrant gem and download a base vagrant box (the VirtualBox) from which we'll build our virtual machine.
 For a list of available boxes, see [http://www.vagrantbox.es/](http://www.vagrantbox.es/)

     sudo gem install vagrant
-    vagrant box add base http://files.vagrantup.com/precise32.box
+    vagrant box add precise32 http://files.vagrantup.com/precise32.box

 The next command will create a "Vagrantfile" in your current working directory, so first `cd` to where you want your installation to go.

-    vagrant init
+    vagrant init precise32

-Open the newly created "Vagrantfile" and uncomment the line `config.vm.network :hostonly, "192.168.33.10"` (near or at line 23).
+Open the newly created "Vagrantfile" in your preferred text editor and uncomment the line `config.vm.network :hostonly, "192.168.33.10"` (near or at line 23).
 You may also specify an address of your choosing instead of the default.

 Note if you'd like to use a bridged network connection, uncomment the `config.vm.network :bridged` line instead (near or at line 28)